Sustainability & environmental management

 Cases of redundancy.

 Equal opportunities practice is developing constantly as social attitudes and legislation change.
 We will review all policies and implement necessary changes where these could improve equality of opportunity.

-You will be paid for every day of sick leave you take at Reddico.
-We trust people to be honest and open with us, and want you to return to work when you’re better.
+We trust people to be honest and open with us – if you’re unwell, take the time you need to return to work refreshed and raring to go.
 If you’re sick and unable to work, please:

 Inform HR so it can be logged for our responsibility purposes.